Compliance

 Trade secrets management

 Mitsui Kinzoku Group manages its trade secrets in a systemized way.
-The primary framework consists of the Information Management Rules, Trade Secrets Management Detailed Rules, and other related regulations (all formulated in 2017), along with the Information Management Committee.
+The primary framework consists of the Regulations for Information Management, Detailed Regulations for Trade Secret Management, and other related regulations (all formulated in 2017), along with the Information Management Committee.

 The Committee reports to the Chief Information Management Officer, a position that is held by the Senior General Manager of the Corporate Planning & Control Sector.
 We have set up the Information Management Committee for the purpose of safeguarding our customer information, technical information, and business know-how.